transdigiware/blockchain/index.md

 ### {{site.data.keyword.blockchainfull_notm}} images
 {: #get-started-ibp-images}

 - Your purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3 includes an entitlement to images for [peer](/docs/blockchain?topic=blockchain-glossary#glossary-peer), [Certificate Authority](#x2016383){: term}, [ordering service](#x9826021){: term}, and [smart contract](/docs/blockchain?topic=blockchain-glossary#glossary-smart-contracts) containers that are signed by IBM.
 The images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
 The images are bundled with support from IBM.
 The {{site.data.keyword.blockchainfull_notm}} images do not include the {{site.data.keyword.blockchainfull_notm}} management console or operator.
 This offering is intended for experienced Fabric users with existing Fabric deployments.
-For more information,
+For more information, see [{{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric](/docs/blockchain-sw-213?topic=blockchain-sw-213-blockchain-images#blockchain-images).

 ## Next steps
 {: #get-started-ibp-next-steps}